platformsh/platformsh-docs/reference/platform-app-yaml.md

 ### Web

-The `web` defines how the application is exposed to the web (in HTTP).
-Here we tell the web application how to serve content.
-From the front-controller script to a non-static requests to an index.php file on the root.
-We support any directory structure so the static file can be in a sub directory, and the index.php file can be further down.
+The `web` key defines how the application is exposed to the web (in HTTP).
+Here we tell the web application how to serve content, including static files, front-controller scripts, index files, index scripts, and so on.
+We support any directory structure, so the static files can be in a subdirectory, and the index.php file can be further down.

 It has a few sub-keys which are:

 -   **document_root**: The path relative to the root of the application that is exposed on the web.
 Typically `/public` or `/web`.
 -   **passthru**: The URL that is used in case of a file could not be found (either static or php).
-This would typically be your applications front controller, often `/index.php` or `/app.php`.
+This would typically be your application's front controller, often `/index.php` or `/app.php`.
 -   **index_files**: If you want to use a static file (for example `index.html`) to serve your application.
 This key expects a collection.
 NB: In order for this to work, the static file(s) should be included in your whitelist.
 For example,